Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of the parameters estimates

+\begin{rem} The condition on $j_0$ and $j_1$, that is, $\log(N_X)^2(N_X2^{-j_0(1+2\beta)}+ N_X^{-1/2} 2^{j_0/2})\to 0$ is more restrictive than the condition required for the consistency of the estimators given in \cite[Theorem 6]{AchardGannaz}.
+Roueff and Taqqu \cite[Theorem 5]{Roueff09asymptotic} obtain a similar result in the univariate setting.
+As illustrated in \cite{AchardGannaz_code}, the condition $\log(N_X)^2\,N_X^{-1/2} 2^{j_0/2}\to 0$ means that the highest frequencies, which are affected by the short-range dependence, should be removed from the estimation.
+The additional condition $\log(N_X)^2\,N_X2^{-j_0(1+2\beta)}\to 0$ prevents us from choosing the scale $j_0=N_X^{1/(1+2\beta)}$ giving the minimax rate \citep[Corollary 7]{AchardGannaz}.
+Yet a near minimax rate is possible, with only a logarithmic lost, choosing, for example, $j_0=\log(N_X)^3\,N_X^{1/(1+2\beta)}$. \end{rem}

-If the vector $\bd$ is constant equal to $d$, the resulting covariance is We recognize a usual form of the variance, similar for example to the ones given by \cite{Lobato99}, \cite{Shimotsu07} and \cite{DukerPipiras} with Fourier-based Whittle estimators.
-Remark that they used a different approximation of the spectral density at the zero frequency. \cite{Lobato99} and \cite{Shimotsu07} considered respectively $G_{a,b}^0=\Omega_{a,b}\rme^{\rmi\pi(d_a-d_b)/2}$ and $\bG^0=\bOmega$. \cite{DukerPipiras}'s model is more general and does not suppose a linear representation of the time series.
+\begin{rem} If the vector $\bd^0$ has all entries equal to $d^0$, the resulting covariance is We recognize a form of asymptotic variance similar to the ones given by \cite{Lobato99}, \cite{Shimotsu07} and \cite{DukerPipiras} with Fourier-based Whittle estimators.
+Note that they use a different approximation of spectral density at zero frequency.
+Lobato \cite{Lobato99} and Shimotsu \cite{Shimotsu07} consider respectively $G_{a,b}^0=\Omega_{a,b}\rme^{\rmi\pi(d_a-d_b)/2}$ and $\bG^0=\bOmega$.
+D\"uker and Pipiras's modelling in \cite{DukerPipiras} is more general and does not suppose a linear representation of the time series.
 Their result is valid for a general form of matrix $\bOmega$.
-Remark also that \cite{Baek2020} establish asymptotic normality of estimators in a bivariate model with possible co-integration.
+Additionally, Baek et al. \cite{Baek2020} establish asymptotic normality of estimators in a bivariate model with possible co-integration. \end{rem}